TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   However, the binomial test is not suitable for use with more than one sample.
-  Instead, you can consider using Fisher's Exact Test, which is implemented by the `fisher.test()` function in R. The null hypothesis is once again that all group proportions are the same.
-It is expressed in terms of 'odds ratios'.
-An odds ratio of an event is the probability that the event will occur divided by the probability it will not occur: `odds <- p / (1 - p)`.
+  Instead, you can consider using Fisher's Exact Test, which is implemented by the `fisher.test()` function in R. The null hypothesis is once again that all group proportions are the same, but is expressed in terms of 'odds ratios'.
+The 'odds' of an event is the probability that the event will occur divided by the probability it will not occur: `odds <- p / (1 - p)`.
 In the case of group proportions, the odds are the odds that a random observation drawn from the population will belong to a particular group.
 The null hypothesis is